Neil Cohn

 Neil Cohn (/koʊn/; born 1980) is an American cognitive scientist and comics theorist.
-His research offers the first serious scientific study of the cognition of understanding comics, and uses an interdisciplinary approach combining aspects of theoretical and corpus linguistics with cognitive psychology and cognitive neuroscience.
+His research focuses on the cognition of understanding comics, and uses an interdisciplinary approach combining aspects of theoretical and corpus linguistics with cognitive psychology and cognitive neuroscience.

 Cohn’s work argues that common cognitive capacities underlie the processing of various expressive domains, especially verbal and signed languages and what he calls “visual language”—the structure and cognition of drawings and visual narratives, particularly those found in comics.
 His 2020 book, Who Understands Comics? explored the proficiency required to understand visual narratives, and was nominated for a 2021 Eisner Award for Best Academic/Scholarly Work.
 His theories on visual language provided the foundation for the creation of automatically generated news comics for the BBC.

 Cohn's research has also examined the comprehension and linguistic status of emoji.
 He has also helped propose and design several emoji.

 Biography

 Cohn began developing his theories as an undergraduate at UC Berkeley where he graduated in 2002.
 He then spent several years as an independent scholar before studying under linguist Ray Jackendoff and psychologists Gina Kuperberg and Phillip Holcomb at Tufts University where he received his PhD in psychology in 2012.
 He then did a postdoctoral fellowship at UC San Diego working with Marta Kutas and Jeff Elman.
 In 2016, he joined the faculty of the Tilburg center for Cognition and Communication at Tilburg University.
 He is the son of Leigh Cohn and Lindsey Hall.